 2019 Evaluation of the RDR and FAMR – Call for Input

-In our 2018/2019 Business Plan, we committed to review FAMR in 2019, while we also evaluate the Retail Distribution Review (RDR).
-This review will consider whether RDR and FAMR met their objectives.
+In our 2018/2019 Business Plan, we committed to review FAMR in 2019, at the same time as evaluating the Retail Distribution Review (RDR).
+This review considered whether RDR and FAMR met their objectives.

-The market has evolved considerably since the RDR and FAMR were introduced, we will also use this review to assess the future of the market.
-We will consider market developments, and whether advice and guidance services meet current consumer needs and will do so in the future.
+The market has evolved considerably since the RDR and FAMR were introduced, so we also used this review to assess the future of the market.
+We considered market developments, and whether advice and guidance services met current consumer needs and were likely to do so in the future.

-We published a Call for Input on 1 May 2019 to gather feedback from interested parties.
+We published a Call for Input in May 2019 to gather feedback from interested parties.

 2018 interim consumer research

 In 2018, the we commissioned Critical Research and Ignition House to conduct consumer research to inform FAMR.
 The objective of this survey and qualitative research was to understand the support UK adults were getting with their financial decisions, and how this may have changed since the publication of the FAMR baseline report in 2017.
 The results of the research were published in August 2018.

 One of the FAMR recommendations was that the FCA and HM Treasury should work together to develop an appropriate baseline and indicators to monitor the development of the financial advice market.
 These indicators would also serve as a benchmark for measuring the impact of FAMR against its success factors set out in the final report.
 The baseline was published in June 2017, in a joint report by the FCA and HM Treasury.

 The FCA and the Treasury have published a progress report reporting on the progress towards implementing the FAMR recommendations.
 The FAMR final report set out 28 recommendations which are addressed in the progress report.